hpc-carpentry/tuning_lammps/_episodes/02-benchmark-and-scaling.md

 ```
 {: .input}

-In this case, lmp is the name of the LAMMPS executable.
+In this case, ```lmp``` is the name of the LAMMPS executable.
 But, in your HPC it could named something else.

 > ## Slurm script: full view
 >
 > Just following the exercise above can you create a batch file to submit a LAMMPS job for the above input file (say, in.lj) to 1 core only.
-You will submit the job to a partition/queue named 'batch'.
-The job is expected to take not more than 5 minutes, and the 'batch' partition allows you to submit jobs not crossing 72 hours time limit.
-The name of the LAMMPS executable is lmp.
+You will submit the job to a partition/queue named ```batch```.
+The job is expected to take not more than 5 minutes, and the ```batch``` partition allows you to submit jobs not crossing 72 hours time limit.
+The name of the LAMMPS executable is ```lmp```.
 >
 > > ## Solution
 > > ~~~